determined-ai/determined/docs/cluster-setup-guide/deploy-cluster/sysadmin-deploy-on-k8s/install-on-kubernetes.rst

 Node Taints
 ===========

-Tainting nodes is optional, but users may want to taint nodes to restrict which nodes a pod may be scheduled onto.
+Tainting nodes is optional, but you might want to taint nodes to restrict which nodes a pod may be scheduled onto.
 A taint consists of a taint type, tag, and effect.

 When using a managed kubernetes cluster (e.g. a :ref:`GKE <setup-gke-cluster>`, :ref:`AKS